AdMoR/neural-styles/README.md

 You can now run the script
 `python3 neuron_excitation.py`

+In another tab, you can run
+`sudo docker run -d -p 6006:6006 -v $(pwd)/logs:/logs --name my-tf-tensorboard volnet/tensorflow-tensorboard` It will allow you to visualize the loss of the current training in a tensorboard tab.
+Open `http://localhost:6006/#scalars` to get the visualization

 ## :gem: Some results :gem:
 Some result on channel excitation `L[:, c, :, :]`: